Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EAOiEQn7E5A.md

 ### Transcript

-> what is expected for tier nine i have no idea honestly i didn't know about tier nine until like director chan was like no we might add in tier nine i was like wait what we've been saying we're not going above here
+> what is expected for tier nine I have no idea honestly I didn't know about tier nine until like director chan was like no we might add in tier nine I was like wait what we've been saying we're not going above here
 >
 > [Music]
 >